deriv-com/flutter-chart/README.md

 You can add indicators by passing `overlayConfigs` and `bottomConfigs` to the `Chart` widget.
 `overlayConfigs` are indicators that share the same y-axis as the main series and are drawn on top of it.
-`bottomConfigs` are indicators that have a separate y-axis and are drawn below the main series.:
+`bottomConfigs` are indicators that have a separate y-axis and are drawn below the main series.

 ```dart
 Chart(